 If you graduated from the University of Houston with a 3.6 GPA, scored within the top 85th percentile on the SAT/ACT, and have not taken the LSAT, we have an alternative pipeline program that may more suit your needs; you may be eligible for admission under the ABA 503-3 rule.
 Please take a look at our UH Cougar Law Program and contact either the Pipeline Program administration (firstname.lastname@example.org) Otherwise, please apply for the Nontraditional Scholar Program.

 Accepted scholars will participate in an online LSAT prep course, engage with UHLC Faculty in introductory first year law school classes (Constitutional Law, Civil Procedure, Contracts, Criminal Law, Property, and Torts), and learn about UHLC’s Admissions policies.
 LSAT Prep classes will be held during the evening hours or on the weekend and law school classes will be held during business hours but recordings of the classes will be available 24 hours after the completion of the class for up to 7 days.
 Students will also receive access to our lunch and learn series in which practicing attorneys will discuss best practices.
 At the end of this program, scholars will have a better understanding of the demands of law school, a legal career, and the UHLC admissions process.
 The LSAT curriculum will start in April and the substantive law courses will be held in June.
-An overview of last year’s online schedule is available here.
+A copy of our most recent program’s online schedule is available here.
 A comprehensive schedule will be made available to those fully registered for this online program.

 Please note that your enrollment into this pre-law preparatory program is not an automatic admission to the University of Houston Law Center (“UHLC”) but rather access to resources, educational and networking opportunities, and advisement focused on helping you prepare for law school and the law school admission process.
 You will still need to take the LSAT and apply to your law school of choice through the traditional admission process.